tytydraco/yessleep/out/A_Bitter_Taste_3.md

 “Wait, honey, you need to take your medicine!
 It’s important you take it after you eat—every morning!”
 She insists.

-“Medicine?”
+“Every morning?”
 I echo, picking up the vial.

 I stare at the liquid inside.
 It’s a viscous and chalky white substance, that leaves a film on the glass as I turn it in my hand.